davidwong19/cronos-sentiment-analyse/README.md

 -   `pip install beautifulsoup4`
 -   `pip install selenium`
 -   `pip install textblob`
+## 2. sources used to create dataset 'reviews_cronos_groep.csv'

+- indeed
+- glassdoor
+- googl maps review
+- beyondgaming
+- facebook

+we only made a scraper for glassdoor. sources like facebook, indeed and  beyondgaming we used a chrome extention  called 'instant data scraper' and for the googl maps review we used a site called 'https://botster.io/registration'.

+## 3. folders

-## 2. code for datavisualisatie folder
+# 1. code for datavisualisatie folder

 in this map you will find: